 First course in a two-semester sequence covering the fundamental principles and applications of chemistry designed for science majors.
 Topics to be covered include composition of matter, stoichiometry, periodic relations, and nomenclature.
-Laboratory exercises supplement the lecture material.
-Also offered as an eCore (online) class (4-0-4).
+Also offered as an eCore (online) class (3-0-3).

-CHEM 1212K Principles of Chemistry II
+CHEM 1212 Principles of Chemistry II